-Our offices are located at Cragmuir Chambers, Road Town, Tortola, British Virgin Islands.
-Only corporate administrative matters are conducted at such offices, through our registered agent, HWR Services Limited.
+Our corporate administrative offices are located at Cragmuir Chambers, Road Town, Tortola, British Virgin Islands and corporate administrative matters are conducted through our registered agent, HWR Services Limited.

 Hong Kong

 We lease approximately 2,045 square feet of office space located at Unit 1915-1916, 19/F, Delta House, 3 On Yiu Street, Shek Mun, Shatin, Hong Kong as our principal executive office.
 The monthly lease payment is \$3,933, and the lease expires on January 28, 2011.